 The STA Mediation Service may be able to help.

+Conversations with the Professional Support Services Officer leading up to the request for mediation and coordinating mediation are confidential.
 For the purposes of the individual interviews, the provisions of the Code of Ethics are set aside so that each person’s perspective can be clearly presented to the mediators.
 Names can be used during the confidential individual interviews.

 The mandate can be found in the STA Policy and Procedures 2.E.
 Peer Mediation